 The term "cognitive reserve" has been around for approximately twenty years.
-Only more recently, however, has it become a concept that can be useful to the TBI litigator.
-Not only will a loss of cognitive reserve through TBI make your client more susceptible to a future of Alzheimers disease or dementia, but it will cause this neuropathology to onset at a much earlier age.
+Only more recently, however, has it become a concept that can be useful to the traumatic brain injury litigator.
+Not only will a loss of cognitive reserve through traumatic brain injury (TBI) make your client more susceptible to a future of Alzheimers disease or dementia, but it will cause this neuropathology to onset at a much earlier age.
 Defense attorneys and IME physicians are not generally prepared to defend a case over loss of cognitive reserve, and they often do not realize the immense future medical costs it can generate until it is too late.
 For these reasons, the concept should be utilized in every case of objective brain injury and should be part of every TBI case valuation.

 I. What is Cognitive Reserve?

 Cognitive reserve is really a fancy term for a common sense notion - that the more brain you have going into an accident or old age, the better your outcome will be.
 The concept of cognitive reserve (CR) posits that once the brain reserve capacity of an individual is depleted past a certain threshold, clinical and functional deficits and symptoms will emerge.
 Thus, every client that you see with a brain injury went into the accident with a certain amount of protection against the ravages of dementia, old age, future brain injury or any other insult to the brain.
 As a result of an injury, the barrier against these rather horrendous futures is lowered and the individual has less CR.
 Since dementia robs us of our memories and thus CR can also be talked about as a barrier against loss of "selfhood".
 There are generally thought to be two models of CR - passive and active.